 You can stage photographs of the things around you that provide inspiration and build an Instagram account dedicated to inspiring others.
-You can mix different patterned clothes when you get dressed in the morning and create a collage on your body.
-You can dance.
+And you can mix different patterned clothes when you get dressed in the morning and create a collage on your body.
+Or you can dance.
 You can garden and choose your favorite colored flowers for a vase on your table.
-You can practice calligraphy and hand write letters to friends.
+Why not practice calligraphy and handwrite letters to friends?
 You can sing in the car and tap your fingers on the steering wheel.
 You can make up new stories to tell your kids each night before bed.

+Creativity doesn’t have limits.
 Art isn’t just a picture on a wall.
-Art doesn’t have limits.
 It’s easy to make art in simple ways every day of your life.
 Art fills your life with novelty, beauty, and joy.
 Practice any form you can and do it often.

 You need it.
 I need it.
 The world needs it.

 Please leave questions and comments below while commenting is open or reach out to me directly through Instagram or email.
 I’d love to hear from you!
 Make sure to sign up for my email list below to never miss a blog post.

 P.S.
 You probably know by now that I am here to help artists with these posts.
 If you need help with your online branding, Instagram account, or just want a creative accountability coach, then check out my consulting services.
 You can easily add a session to my online calendar now.